 Mmmm… chocolate.
 The fat, the sweet, the cocoa.
 Yum.
 In any combination, this triple threat can cause one to swoon.
 Yes, full on, delightful, lightheaded, heavenly swoons.

 What is it about chocolate that drives us to sneak into our sleeping child’s room and filch a handful of their holiday treasure?
 I know there’s mountains of research out there that talks about the chemical changes and synapses in our brains that are triggered by consuming chocolate.
-Most recently, as tweeted by Mia Farrow, no less, a study was published that says eating chocolate regularly improves brain function.
+Even as tweeted by Mia Farrow, no less, a study was published that says eating chocolate regularly improves brain function.
 (That’s one smart study.)
 But, in reality, chocolate just tastes so good.
 Isn’t that all that really matters?

 And, yes, we, the chocolate lovers, know that there are those who do not do chocolate; people who are allergic or just don’t like it.
 Johnny Depp, for example, heartthrob and star of many movies, including Chocolat, does not like chocolate.
 (Isn’t that almost enough to crush your crush on him?)
 Haters, we acknowledge that you exist; we just don’t understand you and choose not to dwell on it, too much.